johannilsson/android-actionbar/README.md

 The same can be done with the drawables, layouts and everything else that is located in the ActionBar project.

-## Code Style Guidelines

-Contributers are recommended to follow the Android [Code Style Guidelines](http://source.android.com/source/code-style.html) with exception for line length that I try to hold to 80 columns where possible.

-In short that is;

-* Indentation: 4 spaces, no tabs.
-* Line length: 80 columns
-* Field names: Non-public, non-static fields start with m.
-* Braces: Opening braces don't go on their own line.
-* Acronyms are words: Treat acronyms as words in names, yielding XmlHttpRequest, getUrl(), etc.
-* Consistency: Look at what's around you!

-Have fun and remember we do this in our spare time so don't be to serious :)

 ## Contributions

 * ohhorob, https://github.com/ohhorob